 Is the Fund covered by the Financial Services Compensation Scheme (FSCS)?

 Mattioli Woods plc and Lyxor Funds Solutions S.A.
 (LFS) are covered by the Financial Services Compensation Scheme (FSCS).
 Therefore, you may be entitled to compensation from the FSCS in the event that Mattioli Woods plc is declared in default and you have suffered a loss as a result of its actions or negligence.
 In this event, the compensation limit is currently £85,000 per person.
 If the level of your claim against us is greater than £85,000, you would not be covered for the excess.
 Please note that the Mattioli Woods Structured Products Fund and the Management Company Lyxor Funds Solutions S.A.
 (LFS) are not members of the Financial Services Compensation Scheme (FSCS), therefore as a UK investor, the Fund will not be protected by the FSCS.

-What would happen if Commerzbank were to cease trading?
+What would happen if Société Générale were to cease trading?

 If Société Générale decided that they wanted to withdraw from the current arrangements they have with Mattioli Woods for the Structured Products Fund, they would be contractually obliged to carry on in their current capacity throughout the relevant notice periods.
 This is intended to give the Management Company and the Board of Directors of the Fund sufficient time to find another bank and/or fund management firm as a suitable replacement for all the functions Société Générale currently provides.

-If Commerzbank were to become insolvent the Management Company (Commerz Funds Solutions S.A.) and the Board of Directors of the Fund will go through a process to find a suitable replacement for Commerzbank as the investment manager and counterparty with another bank and/or fund management firm.
+If Société Générale were to become insolvent, the Management Company (Lyxor Funds Solutions S.A.
+(LFS)) and the Board of Directors of the Fund will go through a process to find a suitable replacement for Société Générale as the investment manager and counterparty with another bank and/or fund management firm.
 The Fund holds collateral in the form of government bonds and cash with Commerzbank.
 Any changes to the collateral held are executed by Lyxor Funds Solutions S.A.
 (LFS).